desktop/desktop/docs/known-issues.md

 used by this fork.

 **Workaround:** ask your organization admin to [approve access](https://docs.github.com/en/organizations/restricting-access-to-your-organizations-data/approving-oauth-apps-for-your-organization) to the GitHub Desktop development app.

+If you have not requested the GitHub Desktop development app for this organization, [follow these instructions first](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/requesting-organization-approval-for-oauth-apps).

 ### My shell/terminal is not detected and is stuck on GNOME Terminal